 These works vary in scale, material, form and story.
 They cross over the years and do not belong to one body.
 Most of them do not exist anymore or have become something else.
 What brings them together is that the support and the surface are one in the same.
 That, and the sense that one could enter it or perform on it.
 Some of the materials: canvas, found wood, laminate, posters, fabric, hardware, acrylic and spray paint.
 Often they occupy both wall and floor.
 Tethered.
 The intersection of wall and floor, a beloved site.
 This is where one, or the work, makes a turn from horizontal to vertical or the other way around.

-This body of work is the documentation of ephemeral drawings on the body.
+This is the documentation of an ephemeral body of work -- drawings on the body.
 For one year, one drawing was made every month.
 The parameters for these drawings were only that lines would be drawn from one freckle to another freckle on the thighs.
 Eyeliner was used to make the drawings.
 New constellations were created each month.
-Cosmic astronomy was consulted.